 친구하고 thrown in can make things really confusing, when there are many ~하다 verbs that become 하고.
 I wonder if there is some link between these two 하고?

-If the subject of the sentence is the same for both clauses, you naturally omit the sentence in the second one.
+If the subject of the sentence is the same for both clauses, you naturally omit the subject in the second one.
 Or, as in the first 2 sentences, the subject may already be omitted (as the "I" is implicit.)

 We practised the above in class with the picture cards, and naturally, we had to throw in locations and objects as well.